project-chip/connectedhomeip/docs/silabs/general/FLASH_SILABS_SiWx917_SOC_DEVICE.md

  - Mac: https://www.silabs.com/documents/public/software/SimplicityCommander-Mac.zip
  - Windows: https://www.silabs.com/documents/public/software/SimplicityCommander-Windows.zip

-To Flash the bootloader and Binaries, refer [Flashing using Commander](./FLASHING_USING_COMMANDER.md)
+To Flash the bootloader and binaries, refer to the [Flashing using Commander](./FLASHING_USING_COMMANDER.md) guide.

 ## (Optional) J-Link RTT for Logging:
 Multi-platform Logging software for device logs.
 Links to download J-Link RTT for logging are included below